twarp-project-dump/Snakes-Ngage-Assets-Extraction/Scripts/README.md

 ## PAKC_decryptor

-A reimplementation of the Blowfish cipher based on the IDA PRO decompilation of Snakes.
+A reimplementation of the Blowfish cipher decryption based on the IDA PRO decompilation of Snakes.
+Should turn encrypted ```.pakc``` files into readable ```.pak``` archives.
+More information in the related folder.